 Within Woburn Abbey Grounds and Gardens there are a number of different path surfaces, including gravel, paving and grass.
 The majority of these are traversable in a wheelchair, dependant on recent weather conditions, and a map can be provided showing alternative accessible routes avoiding any steps.

 There is a mobility scooter available for visitor use, subject to availability.
 If you would like to use the scooter it is advisable to get in touch prior to your visit and to pre-book.
 We welcome assistance dogs on leads within Woburn Abbey, the grounds and gardens.

 Information within Woburn Abbey Gardens is provided via a number of panels located in different areas.
 For visitors with visual impairments, you may like to download our free audio tour and garden podcasts to an Mp3 player or mobile phone prior to your visit.
 Or why not visit on the first Saturday of the month for one of our Come and Grow events, and participate in a free guided tour with one of our RHS qualified gardeners.

-Blue Badge holders can purchase a ticket at a special concessionary rate for entry to Woburn Abbey Gardens.
-This ticket is £3.50 and discounts for visitors with disabilities visiting as part of a pre-booked group are also available.
+Blue Badge holders can purchase a ticket at a special concessionary rate for entry to Woburn Abbey Gardens and discounts for visitors with disabilities visiting as part of a pre-booked group are also available.